bilgearikk/website/website/versioned_docs/version-acs_cc/project/2025/mario.neagoe/index.md

 Assembled the components together and tested them, making sure that everything works as intended.

 ### Week 20 - 26 May
+Started and completed the software for the laser turret, everythink working perfectly.
+I added a new use for the buzzer: an alert for when the laser turret is going to fire.
+3 seconds before the turret is going to fire, the buzzer starts making a sound to alert those nearby.
+For a better experience, now you will be announced on the display when there's no ammo left and you also get announced when the turret is going to fire.